 The 730A has a range from 10 milli-ohm to 100 ohms, a resolution of 1 micro-ohm with a PASS/FAIL indication.
 Each instrument includes a 3-year warranty on Parts and Workmanship plus a 1-year calibration guarantee.

 The handheld 730A provides a major testing advantage for producing reliable measurements in tight spaces found in aircraft.

 Aircraft flight safety depends on the integrity of the ground path, crucial to prevent failure modes due to hazards.
-Ground path failures can be caused by lightning, EMI, static electricity, antenna bonds, and current path.
-Since commercial aircraft are constructed of aluminum, riveting and weld seams are crucial to achieve and maintain structural integrity.
-This in turn results in a high-integrity ground plane with resistance below the 2.5 mΩ limit.
+Ground path failures can be caused by lightning, static electricity, EMI, antenna bonds, and current path.
+Since commercial aircraft are constructed of aluminum, and increasingly of composites, riveting and weld seams are crucial to achieve and maintain structural integrity.
+This in turn results in a high-integrity ground plane with resistance below the 3.0 mΩ limit.

 The highly accurate handheld TEGAM 730A milli-ohmmeter provides the solution.
 It captures these critical readings and eliminates all manual data recording and entry into spreadsheets or Quality Management systems.
 The ergonomically designed bluetooth enabled instrument fits enables seamless data capture using only one hand.
 As the only milli-ohmmeter designed and manufactured in the U.S.A., it delivers the excellence, accuracy, and reliability necessary to assure aircraft flight safety.